Quick answer

-A follow-up DEXA scan can help, but only if enough time has passed for the result to answer a real question.
+The practical rule is simple: recheck when the scan can help you decide what to do next.
 Scan too soon and normal fluctuation can look like progress or failure.
 Wait too long and you may miss a useful opportunity to adjust your next phase.

 CLUB DEXA provides DEXA body composition scans for fitness and wellness tracking in Irvine and Orange County.
 We do not diagnose, prescribe, manage medications, or replace your clinician, dietitian, coach, or trainer.